coreboot/coreboot/Documentation/northbridge/intel/sandybridge/nri.md

 ## Introduction

-This documentation is intended to document the closed source memory controller hardware for Intel 2nd Gen (Sandy Bride) and 3rd Gen (Ivy Bridge) core-i CPUs.
+This documentation is intended to document the closed source memory controller hardware for Intel 2nd Gen (Sandy Bridge) and 3rd Gen (Ivy Bridge) core-i CPUs.

 The memory initialization code has to take care of lots of duties:
 1. Selection of operating frequency